githubtraining/security/responses/03_good-pr.md

-This PR looks good, thank you for fixing the dependencies!
-Go ahead and merge.
+Great job, @{{ user.username }}, your pull request looks good.
+Thank you for fixing the vulnerable dependencies!
+Go ahead and merge this pull request.